 The Mark Twain House & Museum is featured on Biography Channel's My Ghost Story.

-Graveyard Shift Ghost Tours
+Graveyard Shift Ghost Tours of the Museum

 In the fall of 2009, soon after the SGRA's investigation, the museum began conducting the Graveyard Shift Ghost Tours.
 "We collected the staff stories, SGRA investigation results and the TAPS findings and combined them into our ghost tours, with a good dose of Clemens family lore and haunted history," Lamarre shared during the interview.